catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 JCB1, FIGH, STKM, STKM2, MONY, OIL, DEST, BOMB, SING, TANK, ACID, BCTR, VIRS, SPDR, Any fire type, EMP, WARP, GNSH, FFLD, SHLD, LOVE, NPLM

 Cools any hot particles down to room temperature.
 May produce SMKE when cleansing.

+## CESM (Cesium)
+A supped up rubidium, as suggested [https://powdertoy.co.uk/Discussions/Thread/View.html?Thread=21682](here).
+Explodes like TNT but slightly stronger on contact with any varient of water or water vapor.
+Conducts electricity.
+Melts at 28 C in LCSM.
+Changes PHOT into ELEC.
+Can react with O2 to form cesium oxide and Au to form cesium auride.
+CsAu conducts as fast as gold.

+There are also some reactions with ACID / CAUS to form SALT and HYGN or WATR or GOLD depending on the type of CESM.
+Cesium oxide is darker than regualr CESM and cesium auride is more golden.

+## LCSM (Liquid cesium)
+Same as CESM, but liquid.
+Explodes at 1600 C. When it goes above 671 C it will start to glow and bubble a bit, and won't conduct electricity.
+Same reactions as CESM.